 Washerwomen in the Ruins of the Colosseum

-In 1754 Hubert Robert traveled to Italy to further his artistic training and soon found himself captivated by the crumbling ruins of ancient monuments.
-During his eleven-year stay in Italy, Robert assembled a vast “catalogue” of drawings of such sites, which he would later include in the historically evocative fantasy scenes that earned him both patronage and acclaim.
-In this painting’s combination of real and imagined structures, the recognizable pierced walls of Rome’s Colosseum loom over the coffered arches of another decaying structure, while washerwomen gather around a fire.
+In 1754 Robert had traveled to Italy to further his artistic training and soon found himself captivated by the crumbling ruins of ancient monuments.
+During his eleven-year stay in Italy, Robert assembled a vast “catalogue” of drawings of such sites, which he would later include in historically evocative fantasy scenes that earned him both patronage and acclaim.

 Oil on canvas